 Have you ever felt like you’re just an imposter at work?
-Like you didn’t actually do anything to deserve the position you hold, and you wonder why your boss keeps you around.
+Like you did nothing to deserve the position you hold, and you wonder why your boss keeps you around?
 It’s not like you actually know what you’re doing, right?
 There’s a name for this: imposter syndrome.

-I had imposter syndrome big time at my first real job.
+I had imposter syndrome big time at my first post-college job.
 I never really felt like I knew what I was doing or if I was doing it particularly well.
-In reality, I must have known that I wouldn’t have been hired if I didn’t actually know what I was doing, but that didn’t help.
+In reality, I must have known that they wouldn’t have hired me if I didn’t know what I was doing, but that didn’t help.